aman918raj/upgrad-eshop/README.md

 7. create products collection inside ecommerce db.
 8. Load products collection with json file in the parent project.

 NOTE: THERE WAS an ISSUE WITH BACKEND CODE.
 WE HAVE FIXED BY ADDING BELOW CODE TO BACKED com.upgrad.ecommerce.controllers.AuthController.java FILE.
-ADDED THE BELOW 3 LINES AFTER LINE NO. 67: model.put("email", userDetails.getEmail());
+ADDED THE BELOW 1 LINE AFTER LINE NO. 63: model.put("id", userDetails.getId());
-model.put("roles", userDetails.getAuthorities().stream().map(GrantedAuthority::getAuthority).collect(Collectors.toList()));
-model.put("id", userDetails.getId());